 I Can’t Pay The VAT – When You Can’t Pay Vat – Then Why Can’t I Pay VAT?

-You Can’t pay VAT? and started accumulating VAT arrears, under creditor pressure.
-Therefore raises questions about your companies cash flow or lack of it.
-It is vital as a company director therefore that you have control of the cash flow.
+You Can’t pay VAT? and have started accumulating VAT arrears, causing creditor pressure.
+This then raises questions about your companies cash flow or lack of it.
+It is essential as a company director then that you have control of the cash flow of your company.
 You need then to investigate the problem immediately and have a strategy for the way ahead.
 Thus resolving how the crisis came about.
 Potentially, the issue is a result of slow-paying debtors or bad debt?

-So, therefore, focus on collecting slow-paying debtors, noting their lack of action in settling the debt when you review credit limits for the future.
-Do not then allow your heart than to rule on your decision making.
+So, focus on collecting slow-paying debtors, noting their lack of action in settling the debt, when you review credit limits for the future.
+Do not then allow your heart then to rule on your decision making.

-Otherwise, you will not, therefore, be able to pay the VAT bill and have tax arrears due to your failure to pay.
+Otherwise, you will not be able to pay the VAT bill and have tax arrears due to your failure to pay.